NigelMarshal/LoginPage/README.md

 The page will reload if you make edits.<br>

-### Road so far
+### Project Overview

 Testing out the new features of create-react-app V2.
-Creating a login form using Formik for clean formatting without tears, tachyons for styling and yup for validation.
+Creating a login form using Formik for clean formatting without tears, tachyons CSS for styling and Yup for validation.